lawun330/ROS-learning/README.md

 # ROS-learning
-I studied ROS for the first time and shared my beginner code.
-This repo is also a reflection of how far I have come when it comes to ROS.
+I studied Robot Operating System (ROS) for the first time.
+These are my beginner scripts done in the Linux OS.
+This repository is a reflection of my learning journey.
 The catkin package for the 'turtlesim' simulation moved in circles and squares.